 Your radio casting has a vent port that allows for pressure equalization in the radio.
-Never poke this vent (A) with any objects, such as needles, tweezers, or screwdrivers.
+Never poke this vent (a) with any objects, such as needles, tweezers, or screwdrivers.
 This could create leak paths into the radio and the radio's submergibility will be lost.

+- (For APX 6000/APX 6000Li R Radios Only)

+Your radio is designed to be submerged to

+a maximum depth of 6 feet, with a

+maximum submersion time of 2 hours.

+Exceeding either maximum limit may result

+in damage to the radio.

+- (For APX 6000/APX 6000Li R Radios Only) Elastomer technology materials used for seals in rugged portable radios can age with time and environmental exposure.
+Therefore, Motorola recommends that rugged radios be checked annually as a preventive measure in order to assure the watertight integrity of the radio.
+Motorola details the disassembly, test, and reassembly procedures along with necessary test equipment needed to inspect, maintain and troubleshoot radio seals in the radio's service manual.

-- The radio with antenna attached properly is designed to be submersible to a maximum depth of 1 meter (3.28 feet) and a maximum submersion time of 30 minutes.
-Exceeding either maximum limit or use without antenna may result in damage to the radio. - If the radio battery contact area has been submerged in water, dry and clean the radio battery contacts before attaching a battery to the radio.
-Otherwise, the water could short-circuit the radio. - If the radio has been submerged in water, shake the radio well so that any water that may be
+- If the radio battery contact area has been submerged in water, dry and clean the radio battery contacts before attaching a battery to the radio.
+Otherwise, the water could short-circuit the radio.

+- If the radio has been submerged in water, shake the radio well so that any water that

-- trapped inside the speaker grille and microphone port can be removed.
+- may be trapped inside the speaker grille and microphone port can be removed.
 Otherwise, the water will decrease the audio quality of the radio. - Do not disassemble the radio.
 This could damage radio seals and result in leak paths into the radio.
 Any radio maintenance should be performed only by a qualified radio technician.